oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-compress-your-powerpoint-eg-from-26mb-to-13mb/rule.md

 ### Save as "YourFileName\_compressed.pptx."
- Do not override your original.
+ ​Do not override your original.
 You should always keep a high-res master of any media document.

-If you find your files are still rather big after compression, you can export the PowerPoint to determine which particular slide is taking up all that space.        http://www.addictivetips.com/windows-tips/find-which-slide-in-your-powerpoint-presentation-is-the-largest-in-size/
+If you find your files are still rather big after compression, you can export the PowerPoint to determine which particular slide is taking up all that space.        [http://www.addictivetips.com/windows-tips/find-which-slide-in-your-powerpoint-presentation-is-the-largest-in-size/​](http://www.addictivetips.com/windows-tips/find-which-slide-in-your-powerpoint-presentation-is-the-largest-in-size/)

 ### The result

-Your own mileage may vary.
+​Your own mileage may vary.

 ![ We've compressed this particular file down by 50%](10.png) !
+​